moca40/moca40.github.io/acquisitions/index.md

     img: https://user-images.githubusercontent.com/47676628/89824704-89c4c800-db21-11ea-877c-ffae6f029fd8.jpg
 ---

-On January 23, 2020, MOCA’s Collections and Research Center that housed over 85,000 artifacts (the “Collections”) of Chinese American history—experienced a devastating 5-alarm fire at its site located at 70 Mulberry Street in Chinatown, New York.
-MOCA’s main museum is located at 215 Centre Street in Chinatown, New York stays intact.
-Since the devastating fire—and with the guidance, support, and help of New York City agencies and over 400 volunteers—MOCA retrieved 95% of the artifacts in its Collections.
-It was estimated that over 85% of the Collections would need restorations mainly fromwater damage, and the fire recovery is ongoing.
+On January 23, 2020, MOCA’s Collections and Research Center that housed over 85,000 artifacts (the “Collections”) of Chinese American history experienced a devastating five alarm fire at its site located at 70 Mulberry Street in Chinatown, New York.
+MOCA’s main museum, located at 215 Centre Street in Chinatown, New York, stays intact.
+Since the devastating fire—and with the guidance, support, and help of New York City agencies and over 400 volunteers—MOCA retrieved 95% of the artifacts in its collections.
+It was estimated that over 85% of the Collections would need restorations, mainly from water damage, and the fire recovery is ongoing.
 Meanwhile, MOCA has been receiving post-fire new acquisitions.

 {% include slideshow.html %}